erduanhoda/OpenSource-CS/README.md

 # OpenSource-CS

-This repository is a collection of free resources for learning fundamentals of Computer Science.
+This repository is a collection/path of free resources for learning fundamentals of Computer Science.

-Resources are mainly from MIT OpenCoursWare but may include some courses from Coursera and edX as well.
+The main focus will be on the MIT OpenCourseWare.
+However, it may include courses and specializations from Coursera and edX.